Jenny99-Alca/Final_Project/README.md

 Final steps to access your fast API:
 ------------------------------------
 First, run your Init_db.py file to create the database file.
 Next, run your main.py file and then run the command: "uvicorn main:app --reload".
-(This runs the application for you.)
+(This runs the live server/application for you.)
 Finally, go into your browser (Safari may act funky, use a different web browser) and copy and paste the HTTP link provided upon running the above uvicorn command and then add "/docs" to the end: "http://127.0.0.1:8000/docs"

 You'll then be able to complete your actions in a very cool way through your web API: FAST API - Swagger UI!